-No. Question Idaho Power PacifiCorp PGE NO. Idano Power Facilicorp The OPUC's current method appropriately allocates cost to maintain customer indifference standard.
+No. Question Idaho Power PacifiCorp PGE The OPUC's current method appropriately allocates cost to maintain customer indifference standard.
 [PAC's Response to Question No. 3:] The rules governing QF interconnections can be, and have always been expected to be, different than those governing federal interconnections.
 For example, with respect to cost allocation issues, FERC's 1980 PURPA regulations provide for a framework that is the opposite of (and was left unchanged by) FERC's landmark interconnection orders.
 More specifically, FERC's PURPA regulations note that the state has the authority to decide whether there should be a reimbursement mechanism associated with the QF's payment of its interconnection costs.
 Notably, however, the reimbursement mechanism would be from the QF to the utility (to the extent the utility pays for the costs upfront), not the other way around, as in the case of a FERC jurisdictional QFs must bear costs of NUs.
-Socializing these costs interconnection agreement where the generator Please share one to two specific suggestions you would make to change how the would be entirely improper and a direct violation of the pays its interconnection costs upfront, subject to cost of network upgrades are assigned and socialized?
-Describe why your requirement that customers not be harmed, and later reimbursement by the utility (and ultimately the Current policy is legally correct and must be maintained 27 suggestion is reasonable in terms of how the cost would allocated? remain neutral to the PURPA transactions. utility's retail customers). (citing Order No. 10-132).
-Improvement in QF scheduling, integration charges for all variable resources, 5-mile rule strengthened, improve MAP, consider minimum delivery obligations, strengthen credit support requirements, determine prices for QFs that are not wind/solar but don't offer Please provide any additional comments or concerns that you would like to see No specific recommendations at this time, additional case load capacity, require increases in QF nameplate to 28 addressed in this investigation. process and workshops may be necessary. be compensated at then-current avoided cost prices.
+Socializing these costs would be entirely improper and a direct violation of the interconnection agreement where the generator cost of network upgrades are assigned and socialized?
+Describe why your requirement that customers not be harmed, and Current policy is legally correct and must be maintained suggestion is reasonable in terms of how the cost would allocated? remain neutral to the PURPA transactions. utility's retail customers). (citing Order No. 10-132).
+27 Improvement in QF scheduling, integration charges for all variable resources, 5-mile rule strengthened, improve MAP, consider minimum delivery obligations, strengthen credit support requirements, determine prices for QFs that are not wind/solar but don't offer Please provide any additional comments or concerns that you would like to see No specific recommendations at this time, additional case load capacity, require increases in QF nameplate to 28 addressed in this investigation. process and workshops may be necessary. be compensated at then-current avoided cost prices.